Akita International University: Campus

 Akita International University's campus is located in Akita, the capital of Akita Prefecture.

 The campus is in a rural environment.
 Bears have been seen on or near the campus and bells are issued to students to prevent bear attacks.
 It takes 10 minutes at most to walk between places on campus.
-It's about 10 minutes by car to access Akita Airport.
+It's about a 10-minute drive to Akita Airport.
 Bus services provide connections to Aeon Mall Akita.